Scroll Top

 There are a wide variety of reasons why you may select one type of temperature measurement device over another, but your selection may have performance implications you must weigh in your decision.
 Here are five basic factors that can influence your requirements for selecting an electrical temperature measurement device:

-Factor #1: Accuracy
+Factor #1: RTD Accuracy

 An RTD (Resistance temperature detector) is an industrial thermometer known for its accuracy in harsh conditions, such as those found in turbomachinery.
 The ability of an RTD to deliver such performance is also coupled with the longevity and stability they can deliver.
 The accuracy of a temperature measurement device can have many critical implications.
 This can be evident in situations where an RTD measures a shift in temperature that can serve as a warning of a potentially dangerous industrial event.

-Factor #2: Ambient Conditions
+Factor #2: Ambient Conditions In Temperature Measurement

 A temperature measurement device’s exposure to extreme heat or cold can play a role in its performance.
 Understanding the tolerance or limits for industrial thermometers is paramount in selecting the proper type of device for the ambience.
 In some cases, there may be rigorous requirements to ensure not only proper functioning, but operator safety.
 Case in point, some technology manufacturing and healthcare operations require a sterile environment.
 In other cases, the temperature measurement device may be exposed to industrial slush or abrasive materials, which can require additional resistance to ambient conditions.

-Factor #3: Responsiveness
+Factor #3: Thermowell Responsiveness

 The response time refers to period it takes to record a sudden shift in temperature and how quickly the instrument will display the information.
 Thermowells are devices that can measure temperature through their exposure to the source and thus, these are of critical importance in the response time period.
 A way to improve or decrease responsiveness with such devices can be to modify the exposure of the thermowell.
 Also, modifying the shape of the thermowell can also help influence response times–resulting in increased performance.

-Factor #4: Transmission
+Factor #4: Transmission Degradation

 Deciding whether to use an analog or digital temperature measurement device can help you improve accuracy.
 Industrial environments are filled with many sources of internal and external interference that can prevent you from having accurate measurement.
 In addition, determining an industrial thermometer’s connection mode to your system can further improve transmission performance.
 The output signal can be improved greatly whenever you can reduce the chances of transmission degradation in an electrical temperature measurement device.

-Factor #5: Vibration
+Factor #5: RTD Vibration

 Some devices–such as RTDs–are largely immune to vibrational forces thanks to their compact size, which is considerably smaller than other instruments used in industrial devices, such as pressure gauges.
 Simplicity is often at the heart of the best performing devices.
 Challenges such as fatigue failure, flow-induced vibrational force, or other physical strains are often the culprit for measurement errors.
 This is why it is important to have a strong knowledge of the dynamics to which a temperature measurement device will be exposed.